onurzaim/BashScripts/README.md

 **KillAllRunningBash.sh** -  Process killing script that will kill processes with a name pattern.

 **ProcessCheck.sh** - Application process controller.
-It will start the process if is does not exsist in ps output.
+It will start the process if it does not exsist in ps output.